 Note: The host name should not be IRIS.
 (IRIS is the default name shipped on every system.)
-If the name is IRIS, follow the instructions in the Personal System Administration Guide for setting up a networked station or the instructions in the IRIX Advanced Site and Server Administration Guide for assigning a host name to a system.
+If the name is IRIS, follow the instructions in the Personal System Administration Guide for setting up a networked station or the instructions in the IRIX Admin: Networking and Mail guide for assigning a host name to a system.

-4. Open the /etc/hosts file with your favorite editor.
-The command line below opens the file for editing with jot:
+- 4. Open the /etc/hosts file with your favorite editor.
+The command line below opens the file for editing with jot: - # /usr/sbin/jot /etc/hosts

-'''

-/usr/sbin/jot /etc/hosts

-'''